nipy/nibabel/doc/source/nibabel_images.rst

 >>> farray_data.dtype == np.dtype(np.float64)
 True

-There was no cast, so the array returned is exactly the array attached to the image:
+There was no cast, so the array returned is exactly the array attached to the
+image:

->>> image_data is array_img.dataobj
+>>> farray_data is farray_img.dataobj
-False
+True

 For the proxy image, the ``get_fdata()`` method fetches the array data from disk using the proxy, and returns the array.